The moduli space of multi-scale differentials: Introduction

-A third large circle of potential applications concerns the dynamics of the action of $\SLtwoR$ on $\Omega\calM_{g,n}(\mu)$, in particular in the case when the type $\mu$ corresponds to holomorphic differentials.
-In this case the results of Eskin-Mirzakhani-Mohammadi~\cite{eskinmirzakhani, esmimo} and Filip~\cite{filip} show that the closure of every orbit is an algebraic variety.
-The classification of those orbit closures is an important goal towards which tremendous progress has been made recently, see e.g.\ constraints found by Eskin-Filip-Wright~\cite{esfiwr} and the constructions of orbit closures by Eskin-McMullen-Mukamel-Wright in \cite{emmw}.
-Our compactification provides a natural bordification of $\Omega\calM_{g,n}(\mu)$.
+A fourth large circle of applications concerns the dynamics of the action of $\GLtwoRplus$ on $\Omega\calM_{g,n}(\mu)$, in particular in the case when the type $\mu$ corresponds to holomorphic differentials.
+In this case the results of Eskin-Mirzakhani-Mohammadi~\cite{eskinmirzakhani, esmimo} and Filip~\cite{filip} show that the closure of every orbit is an algebraic variety defined by linear equations in period coordinates that have real algebraic numbers as coefficients.
+The classification of these orbit closures is an important goal towards which significant progress has been made recently, see for example constraints found by Eskin-Filip-Wright~\cite{esfiwr} and the constructions of special orbit closures by Eskin-McMullen-Mukamel-Wright in~\cite{emmw}.
+Using our moduli space $\LMS$ as a black box, in~\cite{CW} the Mirzakhani-Wright formula for the tangent space to the boundary of an orbit closure in the WYSIWYG space is generalized to the case of multi-component surfaces.
+Using the details of the construction of $\LMS$, it is further shown by Benirschke~\cite{benirschke} that the boundary of any orbit closure in $\LMS$ is again given by linear equations in generalized period coordinates of the boundary.
+Besides $\SLtwoR$-orbits, taking the closures of other moduli spaces in $\LMS$ such as certain Hurwitz spaces (e.g., the double ramification loci) can provide nice boundary structures, see~\cite{bdg, BeniDRC}.

+Moreover, it is also important yet challenging to explore dynamical invariants associated to orbit closures, such as saddle connections and related counting problems.
+The space $\LMS$ is also used as a key tool by Dozier~\cite{DozierSaddle} to prove regularity for the $\SLtwoR$-invariant measure of the set of translation surfaces with multiple short saddle connections in the strata; his results for example immediately imply the finiteness of volume of strata of $k$-differentials first proven by Nguyen~\cite{Nguyen}.

+As a further evidence of potential applications towards the study of orbit closures, we show that our compactification provides a natural bordification of $\Omega\calM_{g,n}(\mu)$ on which the action of $\GLtwoRplus$ extends.

-\begin{thm} There exists an orbifold with corners ${\RBLMS}$ containing $\omoduli[g,n](\mu)$ as open and dense subspace with the following properties. \begin{enumerate} \item There is a continuous map ${\RBLMS} \to \LMS$ whose fiber over a \msd with $N$~levels below zero is isomorphic to the real torus $(S^1)^{N}$. \item ${\RBLMS}$ admits an $\RR_{>0}$-action, and the quotient ${\RBLMS}/\RR_{>0}$ is compact. \item The action of $\SLtwoR$ extends continuously to ${\RBLMS}$. \item Points in ${\RBLMS}$ are in bijection with {\em real \msds}. \end{enumerate} \end{thm}
+\begin{thm} There exists an orbifold with corners ${\RBLMS}$ containing $\omoduli[g,n](\mu)$ as open and dense subspace with the following properties. \begin{enumerate} \item There is a continuous map ${\RBLMS} \to \LMS$ whose fiber over a \msd with $N$~levels below zero is isomorphic to the real torus $(S^1)^{N}$. \item ${\RBLMS}$ admits an $\RR_{>0}$-action, and the quotient ${\RBLMS}/\RR_{>0}$ is compact. \item The action of $\GLtwoRplus$ extends continuously to ${\RBLMS}$. \item Points in ${\RBLMS}$ are in bijection with {\em real \msds}. \end{enumerate} \end{thm}

 These real \msds are similar to \msds, with a coarser equivalence relation, see Definition~\ref{def:one_rsd}.
 This bordification will be constructed in Section~\ref{sec:SL2R} as a special case of our construction of \lw real blowup.
 This blowup is an instance of the classical real oriented blowup construction, where the blowup is triggered by the level structure underlying a family of \msds, see Section~\ref{sec:rob}.